realbigplugins/woocommerce-bulk-discount/readme.txt

 50 items, the second discount line will apply and the final price will be (50 * 10) - 20 dollars.
 Setting bulk discounts couldn't have been easier.

+= How do I set the discount globally for all products? = This feature has been added to version 2.4.0 of WooCommerce Bulk Discount.
+If you want to set the discount policy globally for all products, just create a private product with the title 'wc_bulk_discount_configurer' (without quotes).
+See <a href="https://codex.wordpress.org/Content_Visibility">https://codex.wordpress.org/Content_Visibility</a> how to make a post (and also product) private.
+In the bulk discount section of this private product set the discount as in the case of any individual product.
+This discount configuration will override all individual discounts set on products (if they have been set).

 == Screenshots ==

 1. Bulk Discount Settings page.